trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

 curl http://localhost:10732/p2p/gossipsub/topics
 ```

+If you are using the `tezos/tezos` Docker image, you can install the `curl` program by running the command `sudo apk add curl`.

 In the results, each topic contains a shard and the address of the baker that is assigned to it.
 Now you can run a baker to verify these shards.
 Continue to [Step 5: Run an Octez baking daemon on Weeklynet](./run-baker).